ralna/spral/docs/C/ssids.rst

    |             | the environment variable OMP_PROC_BIND=true (this may       |
    |             | affect performance on NUMA systems).                        |
    +-------------+-------------------------------------------------------------+

+.. c:type:: struct spral_numa_region

+   Used to specify information about an independent NUMA region to be exploited.

+   .. c:member:: int nproc

+      Number of threads in the NUMA region.

+   .. c:member:: int ngpu

+      Number of GPUs in the NUMA region.

+   .. c:member:: int* gpus

+      Pointer to an array of the GPUs in the NUMA region.

 .. _ssids_example: